 No. The audiobook listening order is the same as the reading order.

-Should I start with the standalone novels instead of the trilogy?
+Should I start with the standalone novels?

 Do I need to read Sharp Ends?